The Bridge Pro lets your Hue lights recognise intruders

 After the leak a fortnight ago, it is now finally clear that after ten years, Hue is expanding its range with a bridge that is equipped with great features.

 After the Bridge V2 was released in 2015, the central control unit required to control Hue devices in a coordinated manner went quiet.
-Taken a Byte, smart lighting fans had to make do with 50 to 60 supported devices per Bridge.
+Taken a Byte, smart lighting fans had to make do with 50 to 60 supported devices per bridge.

-According to the press spokesperson, the requirements for MotionAware are already built into most Zigbee lights anyway.
+According to the press spokesperson, the prerequisites for MotionAware are already built into most Zigbee lights anyway.
 It therefore made sense to use them to bridge the gap between smart lights and security systems.
 More everyday use cases are lights that switch on when people walk past or recognise when a person is in the room without direct visual contact.

 To do this, at least three lamps must be distributed around the room to create a zone profile.
 The lamps then continuously send data to the Bridge Pro.
 If it detects anomalies in the interference of the radio signals, it infers that someone is in the zone.
 This can be set as a trigger for automation in the app.
 For example, to trigger an alarm: In addition to a notification to the smartphone, it can set a bright light colour in the area, for example.